-Credit for nontraditional experiences, including military education, will be considered based upon American Council on Education recommendations.
-Military education credit is considered as an external credit program (see Page 18).
+Credit for nontraditional experiences, including military education, will be considered based upon American Council on Education recommendations for each veteran's previous education and training.
+Military education credit is considered as an external credit program.
+Transcripts will be requested from all prior institutions and training.

-Credit from international institutions must be evaluated by Educational Perspectives, Chicago, Ill., or Educational Credential Evaluators, Inc., Milwaukee, Wis., before submitting to Benedictine University for review.
+Credit from international institutions must be evaluated by Educational Perspectives in Chicago, Ill., or Educational Credential Evaluators Inc. in Milwaukee, Wis., before submitting to Benedictine University for review.
 Credit is subject to Benedictine University's transfer credit evaluation criteria.